 Subaru Forester 2.5-litre - Q3

-2020 is the year of the Golf 8 and it's the most important local introduction of the year for the Wolfsburg-based firm.
+2020 was the year of the Golf 8 but due to Covid-19, its arrival has been pushed out to the first quarter of 2021.
+It was earmarked as one of the most important local introductions of the year for the Wolfsburg-based firm.
 Underpinned by an updated version of the MQB platform, the Volkswagen Golf 8 boasts a huge technology upgrade under the skin.
 The overhauled interior is advanced and does away with many buttons, instead, focusing on touchscreens.
 Dubbed Innovision (the same name given to the Touareg's advanced interface), this dashboard is a huge leap forward.

 The Golf 8 GTI will be revealed in 2020 and will be the first derivative introduced in South Africa with other engines options following after.
 The Volkswagen Golf 8 is expected to be exclusively sold with a DSG transmission in South Africa.